opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

     :param compactResult: Parameter that is used when the mask (or masks) is not empty.
 If  ``compactResult``  is false, the  ``matches``  vector has the same size as  ``queryDescriptors``  rows.
 If  ``compactResult``  is true, the  ``matches``  vector does not contain matches for fully masked-out query descriptors.

-These extended variants of :cpp:func:`DescriptorMatcher::match` methods find several best matches for each query descriptor.
+These extended variants of :ocv:func:`DescriptorMatcher::match` methods find several best matches for each query descriptor.
 The matches are returned in the distance increasing order.
-See :cpp:func:`DescriptorMatcher::match` for the details about query and train descriptors.
+See :ocv:func:`DescriptorMatcher::match` for the details about query and train descriptors.

 .. index:: DescriptorMatcher::radiusMatch

 DescriptorMatcher::radiusMatch
 ----------------------------------
-.. cpp:function:: void DescriptorMatcher::radiusMatch( const Mat& queryDescriptors,           const Mat& trainDescriptors,           vector<vector<DMatch> >& matches,           float maxDistance, const Mat& mask=Mat(),           bool compactResult=false ) const
+.. ocv:function:: void DescriptorMatcher::radiusMatch( const Mat& queryDescriptors,           const Mat& trainDescriptors,           vector<vector<DMatch> >& matches,           float maxDistance, const Mat& mask=Mat(),           bool compactResult=false ) const

-.. cpp:function:: void DescriptorMatcher::radiusMatch( const Mat& queryDescriptors,           vector<vector<DMatch> >& matches,           float maxDistance,      const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )
+.. ocv:function:: void DescriptorMatcher::radiusMatch( const Mat& queryDescriptors,           vector<vector<DMatch> >& matches,           float maxDistance,      const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

     For each query descriptor, finds the training descriptors not farther than the specified distance.